History of Rob Gronkowski in Timeline

 June 21, 2022: Second Retirement Announcement

-On June 21, 2022, Gronkowski officially announced his second retirement from professional football.
+On June 21, 2022, Gronkowski announced his retirement from the NFL for the second time.

 February 2023: Partnership to Raise Awareness About Valley Fever

-In February 2023, Gronkowski formed a partnership with an animal health company to raise awareness about valley fever in animals.
+In February 2023, Gronkowski partnered with an animal health company to raise awareness about valley fever in animals.

 In September 2023, Gronkowski met with members of the United States House of Representatives to discuss the development of a vaccine for valley fever.

-October 15, 2024: Podcast "Dudes on Dudes with Gronk and Jules" premiered.
+October 15, 2024: Premiere of "Dudes on Dudes with Gronk and Jules" Podcast

-On October 15, 2024, Nuthouse Sports premiered "Dudes on Dudes with Gronk and Jules," the podcast starring Gronkowski and Julian Edelman
+On October 15, 2024, Nuthouse Sports launched the podcast "Dudes on Dudes with Gronk and Jules," hosted by Gronkowski and Julian Edelman.

 October 2024: Establishment of Nuthouse Sports

-In October 2024, Gronkowski partnered with Julian Edelman and Assaf Swissa to establish Nuthouse Sports, an entertainment studio that launched the podcast "Dudes on Dudes with Gronk and Jules" on October 15, 2024.
+In October 2024, Gronkowski partnered with Julian Edelman and Assaf Swissa to establish Nuthouse Sports, formerly known as Coast Productions, an entertainment studio.

 On December 31, 2024, Gronkowski appeared in Las Vegas as a co-host on Dick Clark's New Year's Rockin' Eve.